UAE Crypto Tax 2026: 0% for Individuals — and the Corporate-Tax Fine Print

 UAE Crypto Tax 2026

-"Dubai is 0% crypto tax" is true and is also the most misused sentence in crypto tax.
-For a genuine UAE tax resident, an individual pays 0% on personal crypto activity — there is no personal income tax and no capital gains tax.
-The errors come from the fine print: residency must be real, the origin country does not let go automatically, and anything that is a business is in the 9% corporate tax.
-This guide separates the headline from the conditions.
+"Dubai is 0% crypto tax" is both true and probably the most misused sentence in the whole subject.
+For a genuine UAE tax resident, an individual really does pay nothing on personal crypto activity: the UAE levies no personal income tax and no capital gains tax.
+Where people go wrong is the fine print around that headline.
+Residency has to be real, not a visa stamp; your old country does not simply release you the day you land; and anything that looks like a business falls under the 9% corporate tax instead.
+This guide keeps the headline and its conditions clearly apart.

-- Individuals (genuine UAE tax residents): 0% on crypto trading, staking, mining, selling for personal use — no personal income tax, no CGT.
+- For individuals who are genuine UAE tax residents: 0% on crypto trading, staking, mining, and selling for personal use — no personal income tax, no capital gains tax.

-- Condition: genuine UAE tax residency — relocation and meeting the criteria, not a visa or a visit.
+- The condition is genuine UAE tax residency: actually relocating and meeting the criteria, not merely holding a visa or visiting.

-- Origin country does not release you automatically — exit taxes, continued residency, CARF/DAC8 during transition.
+- Your origin country does not release you automatically: exit taxes, continued residency, and CARF/DAC8 reporting can persist through a transition.

-- Crypto businesses: generally 9% federal corporate tax above the threshold + possible VAT.
+- Crypto businesses generally fall under the 9% federal corporate tax above the profit threshold, with possible VAT.

-- The 0% is a personal-investor end state, not an instant or universal switch.
+- The 0% is the end state of a properly executed relocation, not an instant or universal switch.

 The 0% for individuals — what it actually covers